What is Blockchain, the technology of the Chain of Blocks?

 Also remember that blockchain is a chain, so you can not put something in it a posteriori to try to falsify the accounts of the past.

-Imagine this in a town hall, institution, or the Spanish government itself (which is corrupt at all levels since the distribution of powers after the Franco dictatorship).
+Imagine this in a city hall, institution, or the government itself (and how it could help fight corruption at all levels).

 Of course, this from the hand of those who manage democracies as if they were dictatorships, will not come out.
 So, despite the technological capacity to be implemented tomorrow, we have a long way to go.